ThePrimeagen/fem-algos/lessons/03-the-project/A-what-are-we-building.md

 ---
-title: "CSS"
+title: "What are we building?"
-description: "CSS is for styling"
+description: "The what and how of what we are going to build"
 ---

 ### Projector